 Kiama Lighthouse is magnificent and the Kiama blowhole is cool to watch in action too.
 Other places to consider spending time here are Bombo headlands, Easts beach, Minnamura rainforest and Jamberoo Action Park.
 The coastal walk from Kiama to Minnamura is magical, even if you do not want to take the entire three-and-a-half hour walk, make a stop at Bombo beach.
 You will love the time spent at this gorgeous and quiet place.
 (Priyadarshini Rajendra, Glorious Sunrise)

 Port Dickson is a holiday town on the west coast of Malaysia, approximately 90 km south from the capital, Kuala Lumpur.
-Port Dickson is well known for their resort properties, some of which have their own private pools, water parks and water sports activities.
+Port Dickson is well known for their resort properties, some of which have their own private pools, hotel spa, water parks and water sports activities.
 Beaches line the coastline that runs south toward Tanjung Tuan, a wildlife reserve and birdwatching spot with a 16th-century lighthouse.
 Lay on the beach, by the pool, or head into town to sample some delicious Malaysian street food, including fresh fish, coconut dishes and savory noodle dishes.
 (Donovan, Money Saving Daddy)

 Pin for Later